fatima-sohail/java-mini-exercises/README.md

 # java-mini-exercises
-A set of small java exercises
+A set of small java exercises inspired by University of Helsinki MOOC java course